ibireme/yyjson/README.md

 # Limitations
 - An array or object is stored as a [data structure](https://ibireme.github.io/yyjson/doc/doxygen/html/data-structures.html) such as linked list, which makes accessing elements by index or key slower than using an iterator.
 - Duplicate keys are allowed in an object, and the order of the keys is preserved.
-- JSON parsing result is immutable, requiring a `mutable copy` for modification.
+- JSON parsing results are immutable, requiring a mutable copy for modification.

 # Performance
 Benchmark project and dataset: [yyjson_benchmark](https://github.com/ibireme/yyjson_benchmark)